 Personally, I have loved reading since I was a kid, my dad brought me to the bookstore every week and the bookstore is still my favorite place to go until now.
 Writing is kinda my thing – I have a dream to be a novelist or writer in the future.
-I like to simplify complicated topics that I find and share it with my audience.
+I like to simplify complicated topics that I find and share them with my audience.
 That’s what I love to do!

 So, let me break down this super important part of my daily blogging schedule.

 I write every single day.